DiegoLibonati/dshop/README.md

 # DShop

+## Educational Purpose

+This project was created primarily for **educational and learning purposes**.
+While it is well-structured and could technically be used in production, it is **not intended for commercialization**.
+The main goal is to explore and demonstrate best practices, patterns, and technologies in software development.

 ## Getting Started without Docker

 1. Clone the repository with `git clone "repository link"`
 2. Enter the share_core folder (MFE) and run `npm install` if the dependencies aren't installed.
-Then run the command `npm run start`.
+Then run the command `npm run dev`.
 3. Enter the share_angular folder (MFE) and run `npm install` if the dependencies aren't installed.
-Then run the command `npm run start`.
+Then run the command `npm run dev`.
 4. Enter the share_react folder (MFE) and run `npm install` if the dependencies aren't installed.
-Then run the command `npm run start`.
+Then run the command `npm run dev`.
 5. Enter the product_detail folder (MFE) and run `npm install` if the dependencies aren't installed.
-Then run the command `npm run start`.
+Then run the command `npm run dev`.
 6. Enter the home folder (MFE) and run `npm install` if the dependencies aren't installed.
-Then run the command `npm run start`.
+Then run the command `npm run dev`.
 7. Enter the container folder (MFE) and run `npm install` if the dependencies aren't installed.
-Then run the command `npm run start`.
+Then run the command `npm run dev`.

 ## Getting Started with Docker